IMcPwn/browser-backdoor/README.md

 Some things you can do if you have access to the Electron API:

-1. [Open new browser windows that points to any website.]
+1. [Open new browser windows that can point to any website.]
 (https://github.com/electron/electron/blob/master/docs/api/browser-window.md#new-browserwindowoptions)

 2. [Change and view the clipboard.]